Bozar/OneMoreLevel/user/doc/railgun.md

 A devil's default symbol is a lower case d.
 If it is in an unblocked straight line with PC and no more than 4 steps away, its symbol turns into an upper case D, which means it will cast a burning ray the next turn.
 The ray travels like a railgun projectile until it hits something.
 If a devil is killed by friendly fire, it drops a survival kit, may trigger devil respawn (see below), but does NOT count as your kill.
 If you are hit instead, your killer glows like the letter with a wicked sharp angle -- "On A field, sable, the letter A, gules".

-A devil can hear you 8 steps away.
+A devil hears you 8 steps away.
 If you keep firing for two or more consecutive turns, all devils' ear shots extend to 12 grids starting from the second turn.
 The ear shot resets to 8 once you move.
+If a devil cannot see you, it approaches a survival kit within 8 steps instead.

 The dungeon holds at most 6 devils.
 When 2 or more of them dies, new ones respawn.
 A new devil is at least 6 grids away from you.